 The thought of making and maintaining a resume gives most of us nurses just a little bit of anxiety.
 First of all, it's not something anyone really bothered to spend much time on during nursing school.
 And the unique nature of our professional makes it difficult to really mirror our experience after a standard resume.
 Our experience can be clinical, non-clinical, both within the same work experience, or we often supplement and complement our professional career with non-nursing related roles.

 How do you effectively capture (and keep up to date!) the depth of your experience concisely and neatly without unnecessary anxiety?

 Nursing Resumes Aren't Simple, But They Can Be

 Ashley, one of our fave NICU nurses, has been a staff nurse, travel nurse, and has volunteered not only at multiple facilities throughout her nursing career, but has done so in different cities, states, and countries.
 She's mastered her resume and was awesome enough to dish the tips and tricks!
 (For some interview tips, check out this guide one of our Trusted Nurses wrote!)

 That's right.
 You send it to recruiters, they dissect it, and the hiring manager typically gets only the pertinent info.
-That said, don't feel the need to research the position and hospital just to customize your resume for each job.
+That said, don't feel the need to research the position and hospital just to customize your resume for each job (for help finding your first travel nurse job, check out these quick tips).
 Do your research, but save it for the interview.
-Keep your resume generic so you don't have to overhaul it every 3 months.
+Keep your resume generic so you don't have to overhaul it every three months.

 If you've got a Trusted profile, we make this part easy!
 We've worked hard to make inputting work experience as painless as possible, with auto-fill and completion, suggestions, drop-downs, and specialty tags.
 Your Trusted profile can be exported from anywhere, anytime.
 So as long as you keep your Trusted profile up to date, you'll always have a perfectly formatted PDF'd resume ready to go.
 One and done!